Sadqay Tumhare

-Sadqay Tumhare is a Pakistani biographical drama serial based on the life of the series' writer Khalil-Ur-Rehman Qamar.
+Sadqay Tumhare is a Pakistani autobiographical drama television series based on the life of the series' writer Khalil-Ur-Rehman Qamar.
 It is directed by Mohammed Ehteshamuddin and co-produced by Momina Duraid, Samina Humayun Saeed and Tariq Ahmad Shah.
 It stars Mahira Khan, Samiya Mumtaz and Adnan Malik, who made his acting debut with this serial.

 Based on the writer's real life love story, the series set in the 1980s, revolves around Shano and Khalil who have been engaged since childhood but their families' past threatens their love.

 Sadqay Tumhare was one of the most popular and acclaimed programs of the year 2014–15.
-At annual Hum Awards, it won 10 out of 15 nominations while at Lux Style Awards it won 2 awards out of five including Best Actress for Khan and Best Writer for Qamar.
+At the annual Hum Awards, it won 10 out of 15 nominations while at Lux Style Awards it won 2 awards out of five including Best Actress for Khan and Best Writer for Qamar.